LeafSide FAQ (Frequently Asked Questions)

 We’re currently based in Tempe, Arizona, and that’s where our meal packs are made.
 All ingredients — organic and conventional — are from USA vendors, and in particular, all organic ingredients are USDA certified organic.

-Because our meals are made from real whole plant-based foods, they have lots of nutrition and fiber, and will keep you feeling full and ready for demanding work or play, for up to 5 hours.
+Because our meals are made from real whole plant-based foods, they have lots of nutrition and fiber, and will keep you feeling full and ready for demanding work or play, typically for 4 to 5 hours.

 Our meals pack a lot of food, so many LeafSiders just set their smoothie or stir-bowl down at their desk and “graze” slowly on the food, for over an hour or more, enjoying the steady and sustained energy they feel.
 Or they share a meal with family members.